.st0{fill:#FFFFFF;}

 F-1 students applying for post-completion Optional Practical Training usually fall into two camps: (1) Students who have accepted job offers before applying for OPT (2) Students with no job offers at the time of applying for OPT.

-In many cases, your requested OPT start date would coincide with your preferred first day of work with your employer.
+For students in the first camp, your requested OPT start date would coincide with your preferred first day of work with your employer.
 Assuming you receive your EAD card on time.

 You can easily find the OPT start date that works best for you by using our free OPT calculator tool!